Skyscanner/backpack-ios/CONTRIBUTING.md

 ### Design

 Figma is the preferred format for non-technical folks.
-We’d appreciate if you could provide an exact match of your component in Figma format together with folders for each state e.g. disabled, expanded etc.
+We’d appreciate if you could provide an exact match of your component in Figma format together with examples for each state e.g. disabled, expanded etc.

 ### UIKit and SwiftUI component